JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 tags: [codingmarks, mongodb]
 ---

-Public and private [codingmarks](https://www.codingmarks.org/) are persisted in a MongoDB Server](https://docs.mongodb.com/manual/) to persist private and public bookmarks.
+The [codingmarks](https://www.codingmarks.org/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/).
  Very often I find myself in the situation, where I need to modify or look for something in the mongo database.
- What do I do then?
-Well I google it, and most likely I am pointed to the right entry in the [Mongo manual](https://docs.mongodb.com/manual/).
- With this post I try to consolidate the commands I usually use so that I have one place to come to later...

-> Experience has taught me that interacting with a system via shell commands helps you at understand it better, and sort of brings you closer to it.
+ Experience has taught me that interacting with a system via shell commands helps me understand it better, and sort of brings me closer to it.
+Ok, so how to find the right mongo shell command?
+Well, I google for it of course, and most likely I am pointed to the right entry in the [Mongo manual](https://docs.mongodb.com/manual/).
+In this post I try to consolidate the commands I usually use, so that I have only one [codingmark](https://www.codingmarks.org/search?q=codingpedia mongo shell commands) to look for...

+> .

   {% include source-code-codingpedia-bookmarks.html %}

-> As a prerequisite one should have a Mongo Server instance running.

 <!--more-->

+* TOC
+{:toc}

 ## Start the mongo shell

-To start the mongo shell and connect to the MongoDB instance running on localhost with default port, change to the MongoDB installation directory:
+To start the mongo shell and connect to the MongoDB instance running on **localhost** with **default port**(which is 27017), change to the MongoDB installation directory:

 ``` bash
 > cd <mongodb installation dir>